 Paid search is a type of advertising where you create ads that target specific keywords on search engines like Google and Bing.
-Unlikely other advertising methods, you only pay when a customer clicks on your ad.
+Unlike other advertising methods, you only pay when a customer clicks on your ad.
 For this reason, paid search is often called pay per click (PPC) or cost per click (CPC).

 With paid search, you target your customers based on the keywords or phrases they are searching for.
 Your text ads appear above the organic search results for those search terms and link to a landing page.
 On mobile devices, click to call ads allow customers to call you directly without visiting your landing page.

 Why You Should Include Paid Search in Your Advertising Strategy

 Unlike many other forms of advertising, paid search is usually intent based.
 Your customer has searched for specific terms with the intent of taking some action.
 For example, it’s likely a customer search for “drying out a flooded basement” needs water damage restoration services.

 Another benefit of paid search advertising, you can start running ads for a very small investment.
 Each PPC campaign will have a daily budget and will automatically pause once you’ve spent a specific amount.
 You can also target specific days or times of day as well.

 While other marketing and advertising methods take time to start working, paid search can start generating traffic almost immediately.
 Obviously, your success will vary, but it’s possible you could start getting clicks or calls as soon as you activate a campaign.

 Not only is pay per click advertising fast, but it also allows you easily make adjustments to your ads.
 If a specific ad campaign isn’t performing, you can change keywords, edit the content, update the landing page, or increase how much you are willing to pay per click.
 If those changes don’t make a difference, you can shut off that individual campaign entirely.

 The Challenge of Running an Effective Paid Search Strategy